PJHkorea/photonic-mesh-fng-router/README.md

 # photonic-mesh-fng-router (PoC)

 This repository contains a Proof of Concept (PoC) for a Hardware-Native, Optical Timing-Frozen Control Plane Engine.
-This project is a humble attempt to explore hijacking virtual memory address lines across silicon-photonics accelerator interconnects.
+This project is a humble attempt to explore hijacking virtual memory address lines across silicon-photonics accelerator interconnects without introducing memory allocation buffers.

-By gently integrating optical phase-shift metrics with multi-axis `jax.shard_map` structures, we hope to investigate methods for minimizing inter-chassis photonics routing overheads toward 0ns, bypassing electrical-to-optical (E/O) buffering latencies, and helping maintain numerical homeostasis across hyperscale distributed AI architectures (such as DeepSeek-V4/Megatron-LM-Optics).
+By gently integrating optical phase-shift metrics with multi-axis `jax.shard_map` structures and cross-stream asynchronous fences, we hope to investigate methods for minimizing inter-chassis photonics routing overheads toward 0ns.
+Our approach focuses on bypassing electrical-to-optical (E/O) buffering latencies, eliminating dynamic compilation graph breaks, and helping maintain precise numerical homeostasis across hyperscale distributed AI architectures (such as DeepSeek-V4/Megatron-LM-Optics).

 ---